alex2276564/PermGuard/README.md

 6. **Port Exploitation / BungeeCord Hacks:** By revoking admin permissions on entry, PermGuard minimizes the potential for attackers to exploit server ports or use BungeeCord-related hacks to gain elevated privileges.
 7. **AuthMe Bypass:** Even if an attacker finds a way to bypass AuthMe authentication, they won't gain immediate access to admin permissions as PermGuard will revoke them upon entry.
 8. **Zero-Day Exploits:** Provides a safety net against zero-day exploits by ensuring that even if a vulnerability is exploited, the attacker will not have sustained access to admin permissions.
+9. **Telegram Alerts:** If a suspicious activity is detected, detailed notifications are sent to Telegram, including the player's IP and country, so you can take immediate action.
-9. **Shutdown Protection:** Ensures that if the plugin is disabled , the server shuts down to prevent any security gaps from being exploited.
+10. **Shutdown Protection:** Ensures that if the plugin is disabled , the server shuts down to prevent any security gaps from being exploited.

 ### Compliance with Security Standards: